 Send a Return Shipping Label to Your Buyer

-After accepting a return, you’ll need to send a return shipping label to your buyer and ensure tracking is available as soon as possible.
-If you are paying for the return shipping, select the eBay labels option to instantly deliver a label to your buyer.
+After accepting a return, you'll need to send a return shipping label to your buyer and ensure tracking is available as soon as possible.
+If you’re paying for return shipping, select the eBay labels option to instantly deliver a label to your buyer.
 You’ll also benefit from discounted shipping rates and automatic tracking.
 Or, if you have better rates through a different shipping carrier, upload a label from your carrier of choice.
-Whichever method is used, make sure you always have tracking for your returns to protect you and your buyer in case there’s a problem with delivery.

-Tip: Always include tracking on return shipping to help protect you and your buyer in case there’s an issue with delivery.
+Tip: Whichever method you choose, always include tracking on return shipping to help protect you and your buyer in case there’s an issue with delivery.

 Offer a New Item Instead of a Refund

-Tip: A replacement is an item that’s identical to the original and an exchange is an item that is different than the original, so be sure to have plenty of stock available when offering these options.
+Tip: A replacement is an item that's identical to the original.
+An exchange is an item that is different than the original.
+Be sure to have plenty of stock available when offering either of these options.

-A clear, generous return policy attracts more buyers
+Offering a clear, generous return policy helps you attract more buyers

 It's no secret that shoppers are more likely to buy an item when they’re confident they can return it if needed.
 That’s why offering a generous return policy makes good business sense.
 To make managing returns as efficient as possible, be proactive about the way you list your item—and respond to buyer questions quickly.